Automattic/wpcom-rest-api-examples/README.md

 # WordPress.com OAuth REST API Example Projects

-This repository contains multiple example projects demonstrating how to implement authentication with WordPress.com (WPCC) using OAuth and the REST API, across several popular languages and frameworks.
+This repository includes several example projects that demonstrate how to use OAuth to request explicit user permissions and perform authenticated operations on their behalf via token-secured endpoints, using a variety of popular languages and frameworks.

 ## Overview